 There are many time tracking apps on the market, each with slightly different capabilities and use cases.
 In one of our recent articles, we listed tips on how to pick the best employee time tracking software for your company.
 In short, you’ll have to take figure out what you want to achieve with a tracking app and how your team will use it.
 Then, pick the tool that best fits your needs.

 In Teamdeck, a convenient time tracker is part of a complete resource management software that can help you with resource scheduling or leave management as well.
-If you want to take a closer look at our app, sign up for a free trial or schedule a consultation with Joanna, our customer success expert.
+If you want to take a closer look at our app, get a 7-day FREE trial or schedule a consultation with Aniela, our customer success expert.